This page will be updated as questions arise and is divided into two sections: Basics and Street Selection/Status.

 - Released a survey for feedback on the program as whole: https://tinyurl.com/oaklandslowstreets, (those without web access can call 311).

 - Convened virtual meetings with community and neighborhood groups in disadvantaged neighborhoods to develop adjustments to the program to meet the needs of Oakland’s most vulnerable residents (ongoing).
+(These meetings were the inspiration for the pivot to Essential Places.)

 - Issued press and social media announcements shared by the City and community partners regularly using the #OaklandSlowStreets hashtag.